Base44 Security Best Practices

 What should I check before launching a Base44 app?

-1) All secrets in environment variables, 2) RLS enabled on all database tables, 3) Security headers configured, 4) Run a VAS security scan to catch anything you missed.
+1) All API keys moved to environment variables, 2) Auth code reviewed for rate limiting and IDOR, 3) Server-side input validation on all endpoints, 4) Security headers configured, 5) Debug routes removed, 6) Run a VAS security scan to catch anything you missed.

 Related Base44 Security Resources